 It has been found that children are also highly incremental in resolution of syntactic ambiguity.
-A pioneering study by Trueswell, Sekerina, Hill, and Logrip (1999) extended the evetracking during act-out study by Tanenhaus and colleagues to 5-year-old children (using sentences like Put the frog on the napkin in the box) in order to explore whether children show adult-like sensitivities to information coming from the verb argument structure and the visual scene.
+A pioneering study by Trueswell et al. (1999) extended the eye-tracking study by Tanenhaus and colleagues to 5-year-old children (using sentences like Put the frog on the napkin in the box) in order to explore whether children show adult-like sensitivities to information coming from the verb argument structure and the visual scene.
 An important observation in the eye movement data was that children showed a strong bias to interpret the temporarily ambiguous PP on the napkin as the destination, regardless of the number of relevant objects in the scene.
 This suggests that while children were sensitive to the verb bias, they did not rely on the contextual information to analyze the PP as an NP modifier.
-Another important observation, which comes from the act-out performance, was that children's initial destination interpretation of on the napkin often persisted even after the second PP in the box was presented.
+Another important observation, which comes from the offline, act-out performance, was that children's initial destination interpretation of on the napkin often persisted even after the second PP in the box was presented.
 For example, children produced "hopping errors" where they first moved the frog to the napkin, and then moved the same frog to an empty box.
 In the 2-referent conditions with two frogs in the scene, they also produced "doubling errors" by moving one frog onto an empty napkin, and the other frog to the empty box.
-These non-adult-like act-out responses were observed in over 60% of the trials, and the fact that the initial destination interpretation persisted in these trials suggests that children failed to revise the initial syntactic analyses and interpretations.
-In other words, this finding suggests that children's first interpretations may be the only interpretations that they can entertain for a given sentence.
+These non-adult-like act-out interpretations (often called kindergarten-path effects (Trueswell et al. 1999), sentence revision failures, perseveration errors, or syntactic persistence) were observed in over 60% of the trials, and the fact that the initial destination interpretation persisted in these trials suggests that children failed to revise the initial syntactic analyses and interpretations.
+In other words, offline measures of ultimate interpretation of garden-path sentences provide critical evidence that children's first interpretations may be the only interpretations that they can entertain for a given sentence.